Selective Randomization Inference for Adaptive Experiments

-\begin{proof}[Proof Sketch] The left-hand side of~\eqref{eq:factorization-new} is proportional to $\Prob(Z=z, W=w,S(Z)=s, G(Z)=g)$ for any given $(w,s,g)$.
+\end{proposition} \begin{proof}[Proof Sketch] The left-hand side of~\eqref{eq:factorization-new} is proportional to {$\Prob(Z=z, R=r, X_R = x_r, Y_R(\cdot) = y_r(\cdot),S(Z)=s, G(Z)=g)$} for any given $(r, x_r, y_r(\cdot),s,g)$.
 The key idea of the proof is constructing a factorization of this probability according to the topological ordering of the DAG (or equivalently the progress of time in the experiment):

-At each stage $k$, we obtain four terms: the conditional probability of $R_k$ given all data from previous stages, then the conditional probability of $X_{R_{k}},Y_{R_k}(\cdot)$ given previous data \emph{and} $R_k$ and so on.
-Multiplying the terms from all stages yields the factorization of $\Prob(Z=z, W,S(Z)=s, G(Z)=g)$.
-Assumptions~\eqref{eq:A1} and~\eqref{eq:A2} help us to simplify the resulting expression.
-Thus, we derive~\eqref{eq:factorization-new}.
+At each stage $k$, we obtain four terms: the conditional probability of $R_k$ given all data from previous stages, the conditional probability of $X_{R_{k}},Y_{R_k}(\cdot)$ given previous data and $R_k$, and so on.
+Multiplying the terms from all stages yields a factorization of $\Prob(Z=z, R=r, X_R = x_r, Y_R(\cdot) = y_r(\cdot),S(Z)=s, G(Z)=g)$.
+Assumptions~\eqref{eq:A2} and~\eqref{eq:A3} help us to simplify the resulting expression such that we can subsume the factors independent of $Z$ into a normalizing constant.
+This yields~\eqref{eq:factorization-new}. \revd{To derive the formula of the selective randomization p-value, we use a similar factorization which additionally involves the $Z_k^*$ and can be simplified via~\eqref{eq:zstar-id}-\eqref{eq:zstar-sel}.} Details of these proofs can be found in the Supplementary Material~\ref{app:proof-computability}. \end{proof}

-Then, the formula for the selective randomization p-value directly follows from its definition, the conditional independence $Z^* \indep Z \mid W$ and normalizing the probabilities $q$.
-The details can be found in Appendix~\ref{app:proof-computability}. \end{proof}
+\revc{The formula in Proposition~\ref{prop:computability} provides a straightforward way of computing (or approximating) the selective randomization p-value: if $\calZ$ is discrete and small enough, we can directly compute $P_\textnormal{sel}$; otherwise, } we can approximate it using Monte Carlo methods such as rejection sampling or a Markov Chain Monte Carlo algorithm like the random walk Metropolis-Hastings (RWM) sampler.
+The details are deferred to Supplementary Material~\ref{sec:computation}.
+If Assumption~\eqref{eq:A2-star} holds, the expression of $q$ can be simplified as:

-The formula above provides a straightforward way of computing (or approximating) the selective randomization p-value: If the probabilities $q(z^*\mid S(Z),G(Z))$ are known analytically, we can directly compute $P_\textnormal{sel}$; otherwise, we can generate samples from the treatment assignment distribution and use a Monte Carlo approximation, see Section~\ref{sec:computation}.
-If Assumption~\eqref{eq:A1-star} holds, we can even parallelize the sampling for the different stages as the distribution of each $Z_k^*$ depends on data from previous stages only through $S_{k-1}$ which is conditioned on.
+This allows one to parallelize the sampling for the different stages as the distribution of each $Z_k^*$ depends on data from previous stages only through $S_{k-1}$ which is conditioned on.